babel/website/_posts/2017-09-05-planning-for-7.0.md

 Developers don't actually know what features are in what version of JavaScript (and they shouldn't have to know).
 However it is a problem when we all start thinking that "features" that are actually still proposals are in the spec already.

 Many open source projects (including Babel still 😝), tutorials, conference talks, etc all use `stage-0`.
-React promotes the use of JSX, class properties (currently Stage 2), object rest/spread (now Stage 3) and we all believe that it's just JavaScript because Babel compiled it for them.
+React promotes the use of JSX, class properties (now Stage 3), object rest/spread (now Stage 3) and we all believe that it's just JavaScript because Babel compiled it for them.
 So maybe removing this abstraction would help people understand more about what is going on and the tradeoffs one is making when choosing to use Stage X plugins.

 It also seems much easier to maintain your own preset than to have to update the Stage preset.